 - 1. To complete a transition plan outlining careers and colleges of interest. - 2.
 To review transcript and develop graduation plan as needed. - 3.
 To finish the career development credit required for graduation. - 4.
-To meet with a career center staff member or parent volunteer focusing on: College application process, Financial aid information, Scholarship information, Career planning, Military - 5.
+To meet with a career center staff member focusing on: College application process, Financial aid information, Scholarship information, Career planning, Military - 5.
 To receive information regarding college admission testing (SAT or ACT) and college placement. - 6.
-To receive special counseling assistance, by request, in applying for a wide variety of local, state and national scholarships. - 7.
-To receive special counseling assistance, by request, with college applications and recommendations, SATs and financial planning. - 8.
+To receive special counseling assistance, by request, in applying for a wide variety of local, state and national scholarships by the school to work coordinator. - 7.
+To receive special counseling assistance, by request, with college applications and recommendations, SATs and financial planning by the school to work coordinator. - 8.
 To receive counseling as needed with academic, personal/social and career related concerns.